Holiday Debt On the Increase

 Are your credit cards still smoking from holiday overuse?
 Based on a recent MagnifyMoney survey, it wouldn't be surprising.

-Consumers who financed their holiday spending averaged $1,230 in holiday spending debt – a sharp increase from 2017's $1,054 average and 2016's $1,003 average.
+Consumers who financed their holiday spending averaged $1,381 in holiday spending debt – a six-year high and a sharp increase from 2019's $1,325.
 Increases in wages and consumer confidence are at least partly to blame.
 Did a personal increase in wages and confidence lead you into a mountain of holiday debt?

 We've given previous tips on dealing with excessive holiday debt.
 You've got more debt – so we've got five more tips, for a total of 10.